yzhao062/anomaly-detection-resources/README.rst

 .. [#Zong2018Deep] Zong, B., Song, Q., Min, M.R., Cheng, W., Lumezanu, C., Cho, D. and Chen, H., 2018.
 Deep autoencoding gaussian mixture model for unsupervised anomaly detection.
 International Conference on Learning Representations (ICLR).

 .. [#Zhao2019LSCP] Zhao, Y., Nasrullah, Z., Hryniewicki, M.K. and Li, Z., 2019, May.
 LSCP: Locally selective combination in parallel outlier ensembles.
 In *Proceedings of the 2019 SIAM International Conference on Data Mining (SDM)*, pp. 585-593.
 Society for Industrial and Applied Mathematics.

+.. [#Lamba2019Learning] Lamba, H. and Akoglu, L., 2019, May.
+Learning On-the-Job to Re-rank Anomalies from Top-1 Feedback.
+In *Proceedings of the 2019 SIAM International Conference on Data Mining (SDM)*, pp. 612-620.
+Society for Industrial and Applied Mathematics.

+.. [#Ding2019Interactive] Ding, K., Li, J. and Liu, H., 2019, January.
+Interactive anomaly detection on attributed networks.
+In *Proceedings of the Twelfth ACM International Conference on Web Search and Data Mining*, pp. 357-365.
+ACM.